KoreaFriedChips/smartpark-server/README.md

 Run `npx prisma generate` to generate the Prisma client.

 There are two ways to run the server locally.
-The first way is the simplest—run `npm run start`.
+The first way is the simplest—run `npm run dev`.
 However, there are caveats.
 If we want to test out how Cloudflare specific runtime environments work (such as connecting to an R2 bucket), using this command won't work.
 If you're not testing anything with Cloudflare, don't worry about this.